 - Mutually support and collaborate with each other – and those parties that are willing to join the coalition.

 Photos of the signing

-From lift to right: 1: Barbara Kosak (Germany); 2: Clare Hamilton (UK); 3: Elsa Nickel (Germany); 4: Margriet Leemhuis (the Netherlands); 5: Barbara Pompili (France); 6: Ines Verleye (Belgium); 7: Anne Larigauderie (Executive Secretary IPBES)
+From left to right: 1: Barbara Kosak (Germany); 2: Clare Hamilton (UK); 3: Elsa Nickel (Germany); 4: Margriet Leemhuis (the Netherlands); 5: Barbara Pompili (France); 6: Ines Verleye (Belgium); 7: Anne Larigauderie (Executive Secretary IPBES)

 From left to right: 1: Hendrik Hedemann Olsen (Denmark); 2: Gunther Liebel (Austria); 3:Marina von Weissenberg (Finland); 4: Margriet Leemhuis (The Netherlands); 5: Carole Dieschbourg (Luxembourg); 6: Barbara Pompili (France);